No Permission Needed

 Especially mothers.

-At some point, the cost becomes undeniable.
+At some point, the cost becomes impossible to ignore.

 It was never coming.